HamzaLatif02/Python/README.md

 # Python
-Python Projects
-Projects i made using Python in my free time
+Projects i made, using Python, in my free time